Code-Institute-Submissions/canarythirddraft/README.md

 ### Features Left to Implement
 In the future I would like to include a youtube playlist adapted for mobile screen sizes as well as an area for photos from live performances or perhaps a social media stream for people to post pics taken at our lives shows.

+A scrapbook section with snippets of hand written lyrics taken from notebooks while songs were in development and other art and scribblings.

 ## Testing
 I have done thorough testing using the W3C validators for both HTML and CSS.
 I have also done fairly extensive testing using [responsinator](www.responsinator.com), to make sure my responsive design worked across screen sizes and orientations.

 ## Deployment
-The site is currently available to view live on Github pages [here.](https://cronugs.github.io/canarythirddraft/index.html)
+The site is currently deployed on Github pages [here.](https://cronugs.github.io/canarythirddraft/index.html)

+To run the code locally, clone this repository and point your browser to the index.html file

 ## Credits